 [5] ETSI TS 103 197 (V1.4.1): "Digital Video Broadcasting (DVB); Head-end implementation of DVB SimulCrypt".

-implementation specifics
+Wyre implementation specifics

-requires that the 3rd party CA system vendor / operator is a vendor with a proven track record in DVB-C smart card based Conditional Access or alternative smartcard less implementations. will not impose a particular CA system vendor as long as the chosen one is capable of meeting the specifications.
+Wyre requires that the 3rd party CA system vendor / operator is a vendor with a proven track record in DVB-C smart card based Conditional Access or alternative smartcard less implementations.
+Wyre will not impose a particular CA system vendor as long as the chosen one is capable of meeting the specifications.